ryanmcnamara/community/contributors/design-proposals/storage/container-storage-interface.md

           * Mount only in “CSI volume driver” container at `/var/lib/kubelet/`
           * Ensure [bi-directional mount propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) is enabled, so that any mounts setup inside this container are propagated back to the host machine.
         * `hostpath` volume
-          * Expose `/var/lib/kubelet/plugins/csi/sockets/[driverName]/kubeletproxy.sock` from the host as `hostPath.type = "DirectoryOrCreate"`.
+          * Expose `/var/lib/kubelet/plugins/[SanitizedCSIDriverName]/` from the host as `hostPath.type = "DirectoryOrCreate"`.
-          * Mount only in “CSI volume driver” container at `/var/lib/csi/sockets/kubeletproxy.sock`
+          * Mount inside “CSI volume driver” container at the path the CSI gRPC socket will be created.
           * This is the primary means of communication between Kubelet and the “CSI volume driver” container (gRPC over UDS).
   * Have cluster admins deploy the above `StatefulSet` and `DaemonSet` to aded support for the storage system in their Kubernetes cluster.